-I am a Professor of Philosophy of Law at the Faculty of Law of Maastricht University and chair of the Department of Foundations and Methods of Law at the Faculty of Law at Maastricht University.
+I am a Professor of Philosophy of Law at the Faculty of Law of Maastricht University.
+I am also the chair of the Department of Foundations of Law and one of the co-directors of the Maastricht Research Centre for Law & Jurisprudence.

 Publications